jquery/jquery-release/README.md

 Defines the shell for the changelog.
 The changelog is created by concatenating the shell, the commit log, and the issue list.

+#### tracMilestone()

+If using Trac, return a different milestone to be used in the queries to generate a changelog and list of contributors.
+Defaults to `newVersion`.

 #### issueTracker

 Which type of issue tracker is being used for the project.
 Must be either